-Graham is a lecturer in education and currently the postgraduate lead for the School of Education and Human Development.
-He has previously held the roles of both director (2015-2019) and deputy director (2014-2015) for the PGCE Secondary course, and been the school's international coordinator (2014-2015).
+Graham is a lecturer in education and currently the postgraduate lead and international coordinator for the School of Education and Human Development.
+He has previously held the roles of both director (2015-2019) and deputy director (2014-2015) for the PGCE Secondary course and been the school's international coordinator (2014-2015).
 He began teaching at residential outdoor education centres whilst studying for his first degree at Bangor, and went on to work for several local authority centres and later national centres, working as a freelance instructor in outdoor education.
 He has travelled widely and gained experiences on expeditions across Europe, North America and Africa.

 Graham returned to Bangor to complete his PGCE in Outdoor Activities and Science, and subsequently worked as a secondary school teacher and latterly FE lecturer in South East London, Wolverhampton, Chester and the West Midlands, teaching a range of subjects including the three sciences, PE, geography, ICT and maths.
 He has held varying positions in schools from head of faculty, through pastoral director, to being part of the senior leadership team.